Medical Malpractice

 In addition to expert testimony, other evidence that can be used to prove medical malpractice includes medical bills, photos of any injuries, and witness statements.

-The four elements of medical malpractice are:
+The four criteria for medical malpractice are:

 Some examples of medical malpractice include: